Neda-Sal/MTA_turnstile_project/README.md

 [Data Visualization](https://github.com/Neda-Sal/MTA_turnstile_project/blob/master/Data%20Visuals%20MTA.ipynb)

 # IRS Individal Tax Income Data
-Laveraged IRS Tax Income by Zipcode data to dallocate the subway stations in New York City in the most profitable areas, where people are more likely to donate.
-This to help allocate the street team of a non-profit organization in the subway stations where they can reach people who would attend the gala and donate.
+Leveraged zipcode data within IRS Tax Income reports to determine the subway stations in New York City in high-income, and highly charitable areas, where people are more likely to donate.
+This was to help allocate a non-profit organization's street team at subway stations where they can reach people most likely to attend the gala and donate.

 [Income by zipcodes](https://github.com/Laura-Urdapilleta/MTA_turnstile_project/blob/master/Project1_Income_Data.ipynb)